Using colour and contrast

 Who does this affect?

 • Mei has astigmatism which causes blurred vision.
-Light grey fonts on a white background are difficult for her to read.
+Light coloured text on a white background is difficult for her to read.

 • Amari is colour blind.
-They have difficulty seeing links that are written in blue but not underlined.
-Underlining a link makes it easier for them to see.
+They have difficulty seeing links that are blue but not underlined.
+Underlining links makes them easier to find and use.

 Contrast requirements

-Consider if there is enough contrast between the text and the background.
-Light colours on white backgrounds may look nice, but can make text difficult to read.
+Consider if there's enough contrast between the text and the background.
+Light coloured text on a white background may look nice, but it's difficult to read.
 To meet accessibility requirements, the contrast ratio between text and background must be at least:

 Check your contrast